xizheyin/callgraph4rs/README.md

       --no-dedup
           No deduplication for call sites When enabled, keeps all call sites for the same caller-callee pair --find-callers <FIND_CALLERS>
-          Find all callers of the specified function path When specified, will output all functions that directly or indirectly call this function
+          Find all callers of the specified function path(s) When specified, will output all functions that directly or indirectly call these functions.
+Can be specified multiple times for multiple targets
-      --find-callers-by-hash <FIND_CALLERS_BY_HASH>
-          Find all callers of function with the specified def_path_hash When specified, will output all functions that directly or indirectly call the function with this hash
       --json-output
           Output the call graph as JSON format This provides machine-readable data for further processing --without-args